-- 3.32 This Scheme applies to both adults and youths and it is governed by the same overarching principles that apply to non-immediate diversionary options.
+- 3.4.26 This Scheme applies to both adults and youths and it is governed by the same overarching principles that apply to non-immediate diversionary options.
 The diversionary options available under the scheme include informed warnings and the National Driver Alertness Course, in addition to cautions.
-If dealing with a road traffic matter under the scheme, and where police request a caution, the prosecutor should consider whether the offender (if eligible) has been offered the National Driver Alertness Course. - 3.33 The scheme is available to police 7 days a week for the extended hours of 8am to 8pm.
+If dealing with a road traffic matter under the scheme, and where police request a caution, the prosecutor should consider whether the offender (if eligible) has been offered the National Driver Alertness Course. - 3.4.27 The scheme is available to police 7 days a week for the extended hours of 8am to 8pm.
 There are a number of criteria which must be met before police contact PPS for authority.
 These include whether the evidence is sufficient to prove that the suspect has committed an offence and whether the suspect has made an admission of guilt.
-Police must also carry out a full criminal records check in respect of the offender. - 3.34 Where the offender is a youth, the prosecutor should also confirm with the police officer making the request that the Youth Diversion Officer (YDO) has been consulted or at least that the YDO database has been checked for any relevant material that may inform the decision to divert.
+Police must also carry out a full criminal records check in respect of the offender.

+3.4.28 Where the offender is a youth, the prosecutor should also confirm with the police officer making the request that the Youth Diversion Officer (YDO) has been consulted or at least that the YDO database has been checked for any relevant material that may inform the decision to divert.

-Types of police disposal
+3.5 Types of police disposal

-- 3.35 In some instances, police do not submit a file to the PPS.
-This will apply in cases where a police officer decides that the offending is suitable to be dealt with by way of a police disposal, rather than the normal route (i.e. by submitting a file to the PPS).
+- 3.5.1 In some instances, police do not submit a file to the PPS.
+This will apply in cases where a police officer decides that the offending is suitable to be dealt with by way of a police disposal, rather than submitting a file to the PPS.

-- 3.36 The types of disposal available to police include:
+- 3.5.2 The types of disposal available to police include:

 - Penalty Notices for Disorder

 - Fixed Penalty Notices

 - Community Resolution Notices

-- NI Speed Awareness Scheme
+- National Speed Awareness Course

-- 3.37 Details of these disposals, and the procedures followed, are set out at Annex B.
+- 3.5.3 Details of these disposals, and the procedures followed, are set out at Annex B.

-Impact of police disposals on subsequent prosecutorial decisions
+3.6 Impact of police disposals on subsequent prosecution decisions

-3.38 Where an individual has received a police disposal it will be recorded on police computer systems.
+3.6.1 Where an individual has received a police disposal it will be recorded on police computer systems.
 Where police decide that any subsequent offending should be referred to the PPS, the investigating officer is required to submit (as part of the case papers) the date, offence and method of previous police disposals.
 The prosecutor will then take the police disposal into account when considering whether to divert the offender in relation to the current matters.

-4. Other issues
+4. Other Issues

-Non-acceptance of diversionary disposals by the offender
+4.1 Non-acceptance of diversionary disposals by the offender

-- 4.1 Diversionary disposals are directed as an alternative to prosecution.
+- 4.1.1 Diversionary disposals are directed as an alternative to prosecution.
 However, they require the co-operation of the offender in order to be effective.
 If an offender does not accept a diversionary disposal, the case will be returned to the prosecutor to consider prosecution.
-It will usually follow that proceedings will issue as the Test for Prosecution will already have been met, and at this stage diversion is no longer a viable alternative. - 4.2 Given the processes and likely timescales involved when administering diversionary options, it will always be necessary to issue a 'Form 1' in summary only cases at the same time as directing the diversionary disposal.8 This is the responsibility of the directing prosecutor so that if diversion is unsuccessful police may refer the case back to the PPS for consideration of prosecution regardless of the fact the summary time limit has expired.
+It will usually follow that proceedings will issue as the Test for Prosecution will already have been met, and at this stage diversion is no longer a viable alternative. - 4.1.2 Given the processes and likely timescales involved when administering diversionary options, it will always be necessary to issue a 'Form 1' in summary only cases at the same time as directing the diversionary disposal.8 This is the responsibility of the directing prosecutor so that if diversion is unsuccessful police may refer the case back to the PPS for consideration of prosecution regardless of the fact the summary time limit has expired.

-Reconsideration of a prosecution decision in favour of diversion
+4.2 Reconsideration of a prosecution decision in favour of diversion